playermissile/scrolling_tutorial/index.rst

 Preparing the Display List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here's the same program used in the :ref:`course vertical scrolling
+Here's the same program used in the :ref:`coarse vertical scrolling
-<course_no_scroll_dlist>` section, except now the vertical scrolling bit has
+<coarse_no_scroll_dlist>` section, except now the vertical scrolling bit has
 been set on the display list instructions for the scrolling region of lines A
 through V. Notice the first line of the mode 2 status lines at he bottom seems
 to be missing!
 Actually, it is still there, or more correctly: one scan line of